Last updated: October 2nd, 2020

 Duration of Processing: For the duration of the term of the Agreement, plus the period from the expiration of the Agreement while Personal Data is retained.

 Data Subjects: Users of the Accelize sites or which utilize Services offered to Customer by Accelize.

 Data Processing Activities: Providing marketplace services on behalf of Accelize users.

-Categories of Personal Data: Personal data necessary to manage the marketplace platform, provide runtime DRM services, manage entitlements, handle billing & invoicing, process online payments, and monitor usage, such as:
+Categories of Personal Data: Personal data necessary to manage the marketplace platform, provide runtime DRM services, manage entitlements, handle billing and invoicing, process online payments, and monitor usage, including but not limited to: